 - Stay away from proprietary blends, & yes there are a few on the market.
 The reality is unless you can see how much of each ingredient is included, you just don't know how much Turkesterone you are getting.

 - Look for a Turkesterone that is manufactured in a facility that is 3rd party quality accredited.

 - Seek a Turkesterone that is HPLC tested.

 Is Turkesterone Legal or Banned in Australia

 Turkesterone at the time of writing is legal to import, advertise and retail in Australia.
-Some individuals have hyperthosised that due to its scarcity it must be illegal.
-Other individuals have also had imports ceased fueling this speculation.
-The reality though is Australian import permits &/or documentation is required, this can be for the individual a difficult process.
+Some individuals have hypothesised that due to its scarcity, it must be illegal.
+Other individuals have also had imports cease fueling this speculation.
+The reality though is that Australian import permits &/or documentation is required, this can be for the individual a difficult process.
 As such the importing of Turkesterone is mostly done by supplement brand owners or their appointed contractors.

 Turkesterone can be stacked well with testosterone boosters, estrogen blockers or growth hormone boosters, but may also be used with fat loss supplements due to its possible ability to alter lipid and carbohydrate metabolism.

 - What does Turkesterone do to your Body?
 Turkesterone is believed to enhance muscle growth & athletic performance by improving protein synthesis in the body.

 - Is Turkesterone a steroid?
 Turkesterone is an ecdysteroid, found naturally in plants & insects, but it's not a steroid hormone like testosterone.